wiktoriaa/RE-for-beginners/Translation.md

 Github may also be used as well.

 All your work will be licensed, like this book, in CC BY-NC-ND terms.
-Korean, Chinese and Farsi translations are reserved for publishers.
+Korean, Chinese and Farsi translations are reserved by publishers.